NEW: Early admission

 Nestled in the heart of downtown Prince Albert, the College of Nursing offers a variety of programs from the University of Saskatchewan Prince Albert Campus, which serves as a hub for local and remote programming in northern Saskatchewan.
 Nursing students at the Prince Albert Campus enjoy smaller class sizes and more time with faculty.

-The College of Nursing uses a distributed learning approach to deliver our undergraduate program in Île-à-la-Crosse, La Ronge, Lloydminster, Yorkton and North Battleford (coming September 2024), allowing you to learn where you live.
+The College of Nursing uses a distributed learning approach to deliver our undergraduate program in Île-à-la-Crosse, La Ronge, Lloydminster, Yorkton, North Battleford, Muenster, and Swift Current and Weyburn (both coming September 2025), allowing you to learn where you live.
 The college believes the pursuit of post-secondary education should not be disadvantaged by geography and as such, we use innovative technology to deliver our program in these locations.

 Careers